 The plot twists in ASSAULT ON PRECINCT 13 escalate the tension, which never really lets up.
 Depending on your state of mind, that tension can be very exciting or headache inducing.
 PRECINCT 13 is pretty good at keeping audiences guessing, which is an accomplishment in the well-worn police thriller genre.
 Even so, the movie’s claustrophobic feeling and relentless violence prevent it from being fully entertaining.

+ASSAULT ON PRECINCT 13 has some good twists and a taut pace, but its deluge of violence and paranoia wears down the audience and makes for a tedious, nerve-wracking experience.
+Ethan Hawke plays a sergeant who used to be an undercover cop until an operation went bad.
+Now, he abuses prescription drugs and avoids trouble.
+Laurence Fishburne is local crime boss Marion Bishop, who murdered a cop but finally got caught.
+As Bishop is detained in a jail with only two cops and a desk clerk staffing it, masked men surround the precinct and try to break in.
 The bad guys in this movie are the Chicago police force.
 They are corrupt, sneaky and murderous.
 The movie’s hero is the bad guy, Bishop.
 Such evil plotlines only harden anti-authoritarian sentiment.
 Constant violence makes the movie difficult to watch, and there are over 120 obscenities.
 There is some repugnant sexual banter at the beginning, but that section is thankfully brief.
 The many plot twists escalate the tension, which never really lets up, and PRECINCT 13 is good at keeping moviegoers guessing.
 Even so, the movie’s claustrophobic feeling and relentless violence prevent it from being fully entertaining.